rainbowdashlabs/sql-java/docs/03/more_indice/indice_and_expressions.md

 Time to test if our indices actually work!

-We are going to clear the table first in order to not accidently insert conflicting entries.
+We are going to clear the table first in order to not accidentally insert conflicting entries.

 ```postgresql
 DELETE FROM friend_graph;